 Translated as Lion, this city lives up to its name with several lion statues along the churches at the town center.
 Most significant lions can be found at the tomb of Dario and outside the Cathedral.

-The Cathedral, also known as the Real e Insigne Basilica Catedral de León Nicaragua, is the most magnificent structure of León.
+León Cathedral, also known as the Real e Insigne Basilica Catedral de León Nicaragua, is the most magnificent structure in town.
 It is not only the largest cathedral in Central America, but also one of the best known in the Americas due to its architecture and cultural importance.
-The Cathedral (built in 1814) is just as beautiful inside as outside, and it has for good reason been declared a UNESCO World Heritage Site.
+León Cathedral (built in 1814) is just as beautiful inside as outside, and it has for good reason been declared a UNESCO World Heritage Site.

 On one of the first days, we strolled down the colonial streets of León admiring the architecture and churches on the sideways.
 This church was only five minutes from our hostel, and at night it was lit up which made it even prettier.